 - Dubious attachments

 - Persistent marketing push cluttered with images and hyperlinks

 5. Reputation matters

 When considering a crypto exchange or a digital assets specialist, assess the reputation, credibility, and trustworthiness of the said company.
 They are as equally important as the fees, list of assets available, products, and services offered.
-You can refer to this guide which encapsulates a slew of metrics to take note of when selecting a digital asset partner for your needs.
+You can refer to this guide which encapsulates a slew of metrics to take note of when selecting a digital assets partner for your needs.

 6. Stay informed about the processes in place to protect your digital assets

-Due to the unregulated environment of cryptocurrency, the exchange or digital asset specialist you work with must be able to provide you with details on how your assets are secured.
+Due to the unregulated environment of cryptocurrency, the exchange or digital assets specialist you work with must be able to provide you with details on how your assets are secured.
 Whenever possible, seek to understand more about the measures that are in place.
 It will help you gain a more keen sense of how cybersecurity functions within the cryptocurrency market.

 Here are some important factors for your consideration:

 - Licenses such as a Payment Services (PS) Act to regulate Digital Payment Token (DPT)